games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 Here are some key observations:
-* one-state automata exactly recognise formal series of the form $\frac{\alpha}{1 - \lambda X}$, where $\alpha$ is the product of the initial and the final weight and $\lambda$ the sum of the weights in the loop,
+* one-state automata exactly recognise formal series of the form $\frac{\alpha}{1 - \lambda X}$, where $\alpha$ is the product of the initial and the final weight and $\lambda$ the product of the weights in the loop,
 * concatenation of chained loops corresponds to Cauchy products of their formal series,
 * union of automata corresponds to sums of their formal series.